ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 alternative to the now popular imperative model of smart contracts.

 What is next:
-1) Storage format for ErgoFlow specification (EIP)
+1) Storage format for FlowCard Spec, EIP and a standardized file format (Json/XML/Protobuf)
-2) Interpreter of ErgoFlow specification
+2) FlowCards runtime, which can run FlowCards, create and send transactions.
-4) Development of complex diagrams will be greatly simplified when specialized graphical editing tools appear.
-This will make desiging and validation of Ergo contracts a joyful experience, more like drawing rather than coding.
+3) Development of complex diagrams will be greatly simplified when specialized graphical editing tools appear.
+This will make designing and validation of Ergo contracts a pleasant experience, more like drawing rather than coding.

+ErgoCards declarative model shifts the focus from writing ErgoScript contracts to the overall flow of values (hence FlowCard name), in such a way, that ErgoScript is always generated from them.
+You will never need to look at the ErgoScript code and rely on the tooling.

+Visual notation can be generated, but only as a workaround until we have graphical editing tools.
+Having a diagram it is easy to write the text of `def dex(...) = ...` function, but it is much harder to write the code first, without having a diagram on the screen.

+Whatever tools are used (DSL, Diagram Editor, etc) they all will create `DEX.flowcard` file (or whatever storage we use) which will be used.

 ### References